-The “Windotter” is the largest working corn mill in in the Netherlands processing thousand kilos of corn a day.
-Just a daytrip away form Amsterdam.
+The “Windotter” is one of the working windmills in Holland.
+Actually, the Windotter windmill is the largest working corn mill in the Netherlands processing thousand of kilos of corn a day.
+Just a day trip away from Amsterdam.

 Windotter in IJsselstein: here you can see the working of a windmill

 “The mills of God grind slowly, but they grind exceedingly fine”, they say.
-Well, in the beginning of the last century the Windotter in IJsselstein came to an halt.
+Well, at the beginning of the last century the Windotter in IJsselstein came to a halt.
 It stood there idle and sad.
 Blades missing.
 Repairing the mill took a lot of time.
 But, since 1987, the Windotter is back in its full glory.
 I approach the mill.
-The blades are so impressive, so powerful and dangerous.
+The blades are so impressive, so powerful, and dangerous.

-In the mill shop you buy high quality Dutch products.
-This smock mill produces e.g. Waldkornmix the millers mix of flour with which I have baked my bread since I have a backing machine.
+In the mill shop, you buy high-quality Dutch products.
+This smock mill produces e.g. Waldkorn the miller’s mix of flour with which I have baked my bread since I have a backing machine.
+Home-baked Waldkorn bread.

 Near the Windotter is the Castle Tower of IJsselstein

-In the 19th century the Castle IJsselstein was sold for demolition.
+In the 19th century, the Castle IJsselstein was sold for demolition.
 Nowadays only the Castle Tower remains.
-Here was a prison with three cells.
-Presently you can rent the tower for a meeting or a childrens party.
-At the IJsselstein museum you can buy a ticket for a visit.
+There was a prison with three cells.
+Presently you can rent the tower for a meeting or a children’s party.
+At the IJsselstein museum, you can buy a ticket for a visit.
 And sometimes there is a theater performance in the tower.

 Things to do in IJsselstein, Utrecht.

-- Taste cookies from the bakery at the the “Windotter”, the largest corn mill of the Netherlands.
+- Taste cookies from the bakery at the “Windotter”, the largest corn mill in the Netherlands.

 - Go to the Museum of IJsselstein and book a tour by boat through the city or make a city walk with an audio tour.